Axway/amplify-fusion-labs/file-integration/README.md

 * Expand the CreateLeadInput ACTION PROPERTY to expose the insert property
 * Drag the leads variable we created prior and drag it to the insert property and press Save
   ![salesforce insert component](images/lab3-salesforce-insert-component.png)
-* Activate the event and test to integration
+* Activate the event and test the integration
 * This time you should see two new leads added to your Salesforce leads
   ![salesforce new leads](images/lab3-salesforce-new-leads.png)